Know-Nepal/tech-companies/CONTRIBUTING.md

 - Use conventional commits whenever possible.
 - Please check the correctness of data before contributing.
 - Don't diverge from the format you're provided with.
+- The logo for the company should be `128x128` in size and should be placed under `logos/` directory of the repository.

 _If you encounter any issues feel free to open an issue or ping us in the [Discord Server](http://discord.gg/7jwZaa8WDr)._